Shadow53/hoard/book/src/getting-started/create-config/README.md

 # Creating the Configuration File

-## 0. Determine file Location
+## 0. Open configuration file

+Run [`hoard edit`](../../cli/flags-subcommands.md#hoard-edit) to open the configuration file in your default editor.

-Check the [File Locations](../../file-locations.md#config-directory) page for the location that the configuration file should be placed.
+Alternatively, check the [File Locations](../../file-locations.md#config-directory) page for the location that the configuration file should be placed.
 If you are creating the file using your systems File Explorer, you may need to enable hidden files/folders.

-> In the future, there will be a `hoard edit` command to automatically create and open the file.

 ## 1. Choose files to back up